-We could make the classes even simpler by abstracting out the shared calorie calculation, but that is an exercise for another time (and one you should be able to figure out!)
+We could make the classes even simpler by abstracting out the shared calorie calculation, how would you do that?

 The takeaways from this example are:

 - 1. A derived class inherits public (or protected) methods from the base class - 2.
 Derived methods override methods of the same name in the base class - 3.
 Use the keyword super to invoke methods from the base class - 4.
 Private variables are inherited by the derived class, but are not directly accessible by name.
 Public or protected variables are directly accessible by name.